 The issue of sensitivity is well known and fully described under many of the measurement techniques that follow-there is very little glucose present, and to most measurements, it does not present a strong signal, both of which make it hard to measure.
-The problem of specificity is more subtle and requires more in-depth knowledge of how a measurement of a physical parameter can be related to glucose concentration.
-Many measurement techniques (for example refractive index, with the corollary of light scattering, optical coherence tomography, radio-frequency or microwave impedance measurements) will show a good, short-term correlation with blood glucose variations, and this has led many groups (see the section on Radio Frequency/Impedance for examples) to believe that their technique responds specifically to glucose, when in fact just the opposite is true.
+The problem of specificity is more subtle and requires more in-depth knowledge of how the measurement of a physical parameter can be related to glucose concentration.
+Many measurement techniques (for example refractive index, with the corollary of light scattering, optical coherence tomography, radio-frequency or microwave impedance measurements) can show a good, short-term correlation with blood glucose variations, and this has led many groups (see the section on Radio Frequency/Impedance for examples) to believe that their technique responds specifically to glucose, when in fact specificity is often overestimated.

-1 Diabetes Care, Volume 23, Number 8, August, 2000 p.
+&lt;sup>1 Diabetes Care, Volume 23, Number 8, August, 2000 p.
 1143

 The examples of measurement techniques above, along with others, respond to what are known as "bulk properties" of tissue fluids, known to scientists as "colligative properties:" those that respond to the total number of components in solution.
-Density, osmotic pressure, freezing point depression or boiling point elevation are all parameters that respond only to the total number of particles in solution, and do not differentiate among those particles.1 As such, they will respond to changes in any of the materials dissolved in the fluids of tissue with the same sensitivity that they respond to changes in glucose.
+Density, osmotic pressure, freezing point depression or boiling point elevation are all parameters that respond only to the total number of particles in solution, and do not differentiate among those particles.
+As such, they will respond to changes in any of the materials dissolved in the fluids of tissue with the same sensitivity that they respond to changes in glucose.

-In addition to their effect of directly varying glucose concentration in body fluids, variations in glucose concentration have an insidious effect that impacts these measurements-it shifts the amount of water in various "fluid compartments" of the body.
+In addition to their effect of directly varying glucose concentration in body fluids, variations in glucose concentration have an insidious effect that impacts these measurements-it shifts the amount of water among various "fluid compartments" of the body.
 Water exists in, and moves among, intracellular fluid (within the cell), interstitial fluid, and plasma ("intravascular fluid"), where the last two combine as "extracellular fluids."
 Because the concentration of glucose varies by more than most other substances, a change in its concentration alters the composition of these fluids and thus the osmotic pressure in them, and the body responds by shifting the amount of water to regain osmotic balance.
+This is known by a number of names, including "osmotic shift" and "water redistribution."